 To create a new connection to an external database or a third party service:

-- Navigate to the DB/Archive/Mirror node in the plugin menu.
+- Navigate to the Integrations node in the plugin menu.

 - In the Connections tab click the Create a Connection button.
 This will launch the wizard to assist you with creating the new connection.